nitrain/nitrain/README.md

 That was a good overview of the functionality of the `transforms` on torch tensors and the `TensorDataset` class for sampling from input and target tensors.

+#### `TensorDataset` Image Sampling

-I want to demonstrate one more useful feature, which is sampling without any target tensor.
-This functionality can be nice if you just want to randomly transform some images without any target tensor.
+I want to demonstrate another useful feature, which is sampling without any target tensor.
+This functionality can be nice if you just want to randomly transform some images to create an augmented dataset, but you don't want to do include a target tensor.
 Even more, we provide a `ToFile()` transform that will save all of the transformed images to file.
 This is good for inspecting what the sampling and augmentation is doing before actually using it.

 We provide the option to save to the following formats:
 - `.npy' (numpy format - no intensity rescaling will take place)
 - `.png` or `.jpg` (will automatically rescale intensity to 0 - 255)
+    - not currently supported

 ```python
 #from ptsample.transforms import ToFile